OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 All of these runtimes include an HTML rendering engine and provide support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage).

+A browser runtime lifespan varies depending on the feature that it implements.

+- When an add-in with a task pane is launched a browser runtime starts.
+It shuts down when the add-in is closed.
+- When a dialog is opened, a browser runtime starts.
+It shuts down when the dialog is closed.
+- When a function command is executed (which happens when a user selects its button or menu item), a browser runtime starts, unless it is a shared runtime that is already running.
+If it is a shared runtime it shuts down when the add-in is closed.
+If it is an unshared runtime, it shuts down when the first of the following occurs:

+  - The function command calls the `completed` method of its event parameter.
+  - 5 minutes has elapsed since the triggering event.

-A browser runtime starts up when the add-in is launched and shuts down when the add-in is closed.
-Each add-in has its own runtimes.
+- When an Excel custom function is using a shared runtime, then a browser type runtime starts when the custom function calculates, if the shared runtime has not already started for some other reason.
+It shuts down when the add-in is closed.

 > [!NOTE]
 > When a runtime is being [shared](#shared-runtime), it is possible to close the task pane without shutting down the add-in.
 See [Show or hide the task pane of your Office Add-in](../develop/show-hide-add-in.md) for more information.